iXedium/satisfactory-playground/REFACTORING.md

 - The application maintains the same functionality as before refactoring
 - State management is now centralized in the useFactoryPlanner hook
 - Components are easier to maintain and reason about
+- The RefactoredAccumulatedView component has been integrated into PlannerContent, replacing the original AccumulatedView
+- Visual appearance has been preserved by copying the original implementation's structure and styling

 ## Future Improvements